jestjs/jest/docs/ExpectAPI.md

 });
 ```

 It fails because in JavaScript, `0.2 + 0.1` is actually `0.30000000000000004`.
-Sorry.

-Instead, use `.toBeCloseTo`.
-Use `numDigits` to control how many digits after the decimal point to check.
-For example, if you want to be sure that `0.2 + 0.1` is equal to `0.3` with a precision of 5 decimal digits, you can use this test:
+For example, this test passes with a precision of 5 digits:

 ```js
 test('adding works sanely with simple decimals', () => {